The Picture Show

 Rockets, Cigarettes And A Lion: Just A Few Of The Things Smuggled Into Gaza

-Palestinian militants have fired hundreds of rockets from the Gaza Strip into Israel during the latest bloodletting, and are believed to have thousands more in stock.
-Where do all these rockets come from, when Gaza is a tiny sliver of land that has no major manufacturing and is constantly monitored by Israel's military?
+Palestinian militants are firing rockets daily from the Gaza Strip into Israel during the current bloodletting, and are believed to have thousands more in stock.
+Where do all these rockets come from, when Gaza is a tiny sliver of land that has no major manufacturing and its borders are tightly controlled?

-The magazine piece was months in the making, and by coincidence, has been published just as the Israeli-Palestinian fighting has thrust Gaza back into the forefront of the news.
+The magazine piece was months in the making, and by coincidence, was published as the Israeli-Palestinian fighting thrust Gaza back into the forefront of the news at the end of 2012.

 The tunnels date to the 1979 peace treaty between Israel and Egypt.
 Part of the agreement split the city of Rafah — half of it went to Egypt, and half went to Gaza, which was under Israeli control at the time.